Portuguese LSA+ Sao PauloSao Paulo, Brazil

-The LSA+ is based in São Paulo, capital of the homonymous state of São Paulo.
-Cosmopolitan and vibrant, São Paulo is the largest city in Brazil.
-It is a hub of business, culture, sports and the arts that appeals to a wide range of tastes and interests.
+São Paulo is the largest city in Brazil.
+It is a hub of business, culture, sports, and the arts that appeals to a wide range of tastes and interests.
 Founded in 1554, São Paulo matured into a culturally diverse city, powerful economically and politically.
 It was one of the first cities to benefit from the coffee boom in the late 19th century.
-Soon after, it became the foremost industrial center in Latin America, attracting major waves of domestic migrants and foreign immigrants, particularly Italians, Germans, Japanese, Lebanese, Syrians, Greeks, Chinese and Koreans.
+Soon after, it became the foremost industrial center in Latin America, attracting major waves of domestic migrants and foreign immigrants, particularly Italians, Germans, Japanese, Lebanese, Syrians, Greeks, Chinese, and Koreans.
 Home to top institutions of higher education, São Paulo has a large and diverse population of university students and is Brazil's main center for academic research and professional development.

 THE STUDY ABROAD EXPERIENCE

-Intensive Portuguese 3 (with a grade of B or better) or equivalent preparation
+With a grade of B or better or equivalent preparation:

-Participants will be accepted on the basis of their application forms, letters of reference, and an interview; actual participation in the program is contingent upon the maintenance of satisfactory academic standing and compliance with orientation procedures.
+Selection Criteria: Participants will be accepted on the basis of their application forms, letters of reference, and an interview

 Financing Your Program